Nesvilab/FragPipe/docs/tutorial_tmt-2plexes.md

 <br>

 ### Analyze the whole proteome samples
 While you’re inspecting the results of the phosphorylation-enriched samples, you can set up the analysis of the unenriched (‘proteome’) samples.
 We will again use just two fractions each from two different TMT 10-plexes.
-To get the unenriched data, open the ‘TMT’ folder in Dropbox, download the ‘tmt-proteome-raw.zip’ file and extract the files.

 The files are organized similarly to the phospho data, so we can use the ‘Add folder recursively’ button again to load the data.